 This blog post will help you understand how to plan for how much work your business can do.
-In addition, you will learn about the different things that go into capacity planning and who is responsible for each step.
+In addition, you will learn capacity planning strategies, goals, process steps, best practices, tools, systems, and who is involved in capacity planning.

 Capacity planning is estimating how much business your company will have in the future and ensuring you have the resources you need to meet that demand.

 First, you look at how many resources you currently have and then predict how much you will need in the future.
 After that, you ensure you have enough resources by either getting more or not using all of your help at once.

 Capacity planning is integral to resource management because it helps a company meet demand without going over or under budget.

 The capacity planning process is crucial in project management.
 It is related to project management knowledge areas like:

 Capacity planning is crucial because it helps an organization be efficient and scalable.
 This means that the organization can meet its current and future needs.
 That involves: